-In Parts 1, 2, 3, 4, and 5, I showed you how to make a magazine collage, assemblage, mixed-media collage, book cover collage, and experimental collage textures.
-To wrap up this beginner's collage series, here's a few more "experimental" examples demonstrating a combination of background texture with magazine collage or other found elements to produce interesting collage art effects.
+To inspire you further, here's a few more "experimental" examples demonstrating a combination of background texture with magazine collage or other found elements to produce interesting collage art effects.

 Remember, anything you can glue down, paint over, or affix to your canvas support is fair game in collage.
 Don't be afraid to experiment.
-If it doesn't work out, that's okay, you can always try again.
-Let your imagination run wild and just enjoy yourself!
+If it doesn't work out, that's okay, you can always change it up.
+Allow your imagination to run wild and just truly enjoy yourself!

 This collage was constructed from origami paper, newspaper, and acrylic paint on a wood support.
 Real palm prints were added over the top by using two hands in a rubber stamping fashion: dipping them in paint and gently pressing down.